LAO update: fall 2021 edition

 province.
 Once public health conditions permit, and NALSC and communities within NAN territory extend us an invitation, consultations there will resume.

 For more information, read the full story in LAO news.

 As of May 17, 2021, certain clients can apply online for legal aid, and all clients can access key information such as application or certificate status.

 Each year, LAO gets around 280,000 calls for everything from applying for legal aid to updating information—all of which can now be done securely online 24 hours a day, seven days a week.

-The Legal Aid Services Act, 2020 (LASA 2020) has now been proclaimed.
+The LASA 2020 has now been proclaimed.
 The new act allows Legal Aid Ontario (LAO) the opportunity to innovate and modernize both legal aid services and how those services are delivered.

 During the past year, LAO received feedback on the draft LASA 2020 rules from more than 200 individuals and organizations.
 LAO is grateful for the informed and thoughtful feedback and has responded with a highlight of the changes made to address that feedback.

 For more information, read the full story in LAO News.
 LAO looks forward to continuing this important work with its partners in the justice system.

 The first National Duty Counsel Day was on Oct.
 27, 2021, and aimed to raise awareness about duty counsel lawyers whose work ensures that everyone is equal before the law, not just those who can afford a lawyer.